novix-sa/cubeplan/docs/Homepage.md

 Apps are developed through a drag and drop interface that allows creating the calculation logic and the Input/Output user interface.
 The calculation logic is structured through influence diagrams, a visual representation of the calculation logic that brings transparency to the app data processes.
 The calculation logic is created using the most popular Python libraries like:

-	Pandas for working with database like info
+ - Pandas for working with database like information
-	Xarrays for handling multidimensional labeled arrays
+ - Xarrays for handling multidimensional labeled arrays
-	and Numpy for powerful working with N-dimensional array
+ - and Numpy for powerful working with N-dimensional array

+Any other library c
 Any step in the process could later be used as an Input/Output module, that are the building blocks of user interfaces.
 Apps are later shared between partners or even to the general public.